 The upward and downward fluctuations in the cumulative economic magnitudes of a country show variations in different economic activities in terms of production, investment, employment, credits, prices, and wages.
 Such changes represent different phases of business cycles.

-:
+The different phases of business cycles are :

 1. Expansion: